amuuu/natural-synth/README.md

 Natural is an open-source digital IoT-based hardware synthesizer.
 It focuses on turning enoviormental data into sounds, but all data is transmitted remotely through the internet.

-Natural works with a set of nodes that send data (Arduino nodes), the main processing node (a Raspberry Pi node), and a Flask server.
+Natural works with a set of nodes that send data (Arduino nodes), the main processing node (a Raspberry Pi node), and a UI dashboard for the user (Flask server).
 Infinite number of nodes with sensors read data and send them to a central server, with the help of MQTT.
-The main processing unit, the synthesizer, is subscribed to the topic of which the nodes send their data to; and is constantly recieving data, and creating sounds in real time.
-Each Arduino node in the mesh is assigned to a track in the processing unit.
-The sound processing unit of the Raspberry Pi is powered by [Ava sound engine]().
+The main processing unit, the synthesizer, is subscribed to the topic of which the nodes send their data to; and is constantly recieving data, turning theme into musical notes, and creating two types of outputs: sound wave, and MIDI out signal.

-A web panel is provided to the user to do these things:
+The dashboard is provided to the user to do these things:

-- Enable/disable a node
+- Enable/disable nodes
 - Change device names
-- See the data each node is transmitting to the server or the data that's being transmitted to the main processing node
-- [TODO] Change the natural parameters that are normally set by GPIO pins remotely. (aka control and paly with the synth remotely from the panel)
+- Change music theory related parameters such as scale
+- Control output types
+- Tune sensor data range (that helps in the conversion to musical notes)
+- Change type of sound wave

 # How to build Natural for yourself?

+## 0) Broker Service

+In order for the differnt parts of the device to get connected, you need to make an account in a MQTT broker service and create user accounts for each member of the network.
+Bascially each node needs these information:

+- Broker server address
+- Broker server port
+- Username (in broker service)
+- Password (in broker service)
+- Is SSL active or not

+Additionally, pripheral nodes also need WIFI SSID and password to get connected to the internet.

 ## 1) Sensor units

 For each node, these steps must be done:
 1) Get the Arduino source code from the repo
-2) Modify the program to match your sensor wiring
+2) Modify the program to match your sensor wiring (which is one line of code at the top, that states the PIN in which the sensor is physically connected to.)
 3) Upload it to your board

 For the ease of use, we recommend you to use WEMOS D1 development boards.